dedoxd2/CinemaTicketsReservation_API/README.md

 # CinemaTicketsReservation_API
 This is a simple Django Project
-Practicing All possible ways to implement end points that's provide Data in Json Fromate Practicing Basics of security and customising  permissions Instructor : Fahd Mannaa
+Practicing All possible ways to implement end points that's provide Data in Json Fromate , Basics of security and customizing  permissions Instructor : Fahd Mannaa